 Regional count administrators are often tasked with compiling results for the annual point in time count from a variety of sources.
 Mobile tech such as Counting Us is used for the unsheltered count and domestic violence programs need offline tools for data collection and reporting.
 There are programs that participate in HMIS, and then there are those that do not.
-Simtech has developed a framework, described below, to support the process of gathering count results from all of these various sources.
+Simtech has developed a framework, described below and in this short YouTube video, to support the process of gathering count results from all of these various sources.

 How does it work?